ryumatsuura/ECCU/README.md

-# This git repository stores files that train the prediction model and
+# ECCU codes

-# predict poverty and asset measures in ECCU countries
+This git repository stores files that train the prediction model and predict poverty and asset measures in ECCU countries